 He's irreplaceable, one in a million."

-shared by Sarah McMahon, 8 hours ago
+shared by Sarah McMahon, 1 month ago

 "What a kind and compassionate man.
 Friendly and approachable and always had time to chat whilst making his cuppa or about finance queries we may have had despite his position.
 His good humour never failed him, even when i saw him sat outside Primark in Leeds waiting for his wife and daughter to do their shopping he had a smile on his face and time for a joke.
 He really will be missed."

-shared by Emma Griffiths, 10 hours ago
+shared by Emma Griffiths, 1 month ago

 "Words I would use when thinking about Gary: A gentleman, kind, caring, compassionate, articulate, professional, friendly and very approachable.
 Whenever Gary was over in Trust Offices at Calderdale he'd always find time to nip in to my office for a catch-up.
 When the husband of a mutual friend of mine and Gary's passed away, Gary was the first person to send me an email, not only to express his condolences, but to offer support - anything I needed, I just had to let him know.
 Thankfully, I still have that email.
 Whatever was thrown Gary's way in terms of his health, he dealt with admirably.
 His passing has left a HUGE hole, not only in the organisation, but in the lives of every single person who knew him, such a sad loss.
 May he now rest in peace.
 My thoughts are with his family - I cannot start to imagine what they are going through, but I hope they take comfort from the outpouring of love for their husband and father, a very special man."

-shared by Sue Laycock, 11 hours ago
+shared by Sue Laycock, 1 month ago

 "Worked with Gary at Pennine, then Mid Yorks and CHFT - although Gary would no doubt have said given I was at the SHA, TDA, NHSI and NHSE that he was the one doing the work and I was the one checking up on his work!
 A genuinely nice bloke who you could always have a laugh with.
 My sincerest thoughts are with his family."

-shared by Stephen Downs, 23 hours ago
+shared by Stephen Downs, 1 month ago

 "I first met Gary at Pennine Acute around 15 years ago before he moved back to work in Yorkshire.
 He was a pleasure to be around and made an impact that made me happy to meet up with him again around 5 years later when we both came to CHFT around the same time.
 A lovely man who commanded respect but had time for everybody.
 Of course we talked football with our rival other side of the Pennines teams but it was all fun and his calm nature in meetings was the attitude I liked to see.
 We had a lovely chat just before Christmas about the changing nature of the Boards at NHS organisations where we agreed it was for the better and I will miss him around and his gentle disposition.
 Gary you are such a great loss take care mate."

-shared by Peter Keogh, 1 day ago
+shared by Peter Keogh, 1 month ago

 "I’m finding it really hard to deal with a loss like this.
 It hits me in the smallest moments, the tea cakes and huge sandwich box in the fridge, even when I clean my glasses the way we both did every morning.
 We used to stand there talking about the excitement of becoming grandparents and beloved uncles, laughing about being tight Yorkshire men, and tackling the odd finance question that Gary somehow always made easy for me to understand.